 Art and Design

-- To know about great artists, craft makers and designers and understand the historical and cultural development of their artwork.
+· Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 The teaching and implementation of the Art and Design Curriculum at Bakewell Methodist Junior School, is based on the National Curriculum, ensuring a clear, comprehensive and well-structured approach to this creative subject.

 The children are taught Art in discrete lessons that build on previous learning.
 There are cross curricular links to topics where appropriate to maximise learning potential and allow children to make links between different areas of their learning.
 Within each unit of artwork, we aim for children to learn from the greats, and evaluate and develop their skills with a focus on one area of art taken from drawing, painting, 3D work, digital art, printing or collage.